Evidence Tools

 - Individual Supports: Provide individually-catered behavior change strategies through counseling, goal setting, peer support, summer camps or community efforts, or virtual coaching.

-- Multicomponent School-Based Obesity Prevention: Provide a multifaceted method in a school-based setting to improve the overall health of students and prevent obesity.
+- Multicomponent School-Based Obesity Prevention: Use a multifaceted nutrition and physical activity approach in a school-based setting to improve the overall health of students and prevent obesity.

 - School-Based Family Intervention: Provide a school-based family intervention with instruction and support in or outside of school to encourage physical activity.